matthew-saxby/Why-Am-I-Stressed/README.md

-This presentation includes my personal research and outcomes towards my individual stress levels.
+-This is an EDA and ML prediction presentation which includes my personal research and outcomes towards my individual stress levels.

+-I used Splunk Enterprise as my main resource for this project.